 The Fund exists to offer investors a range of Sub-Funds with different objectives and strategies and to offer the potential benefits of diversification and professional management to both retail and professional investors.
-Except for the Money Market Sub-Funds, the Sub-Funds are intended for long-term investment.
+The Sub-Funds are intended for long-term investment.